rahulhcst/unocoin_assignment/README.md

 To run this project requires PHP version 5.6 or above.

+These are the CLI based programs.

 Fibonacci series in diamond shape
-Following are the steps to run this program:
+Following are the steps to run this program:<br/>

 1. Open console and cd into "unocoin" directory and type:

         php artisan diamond